Effectively address student well-being as you prepare for their return to campus this fall

 As higher education leaders prepare for students to return to campus this fall, the spotlight continues to shine on mental health awareness.
-Mental health disorders are prevalent, affecting 60% of college students, and higher education institutions play an important role in supporting the awareness, education, and mental health services they need to succeed inside and outside the classroom.
+Mental health disorders are prevalent, with 77% of college students experiencing modern to severe psychological distress.
+Higher education institutions play an important role in supporting the awareness, education, and mental health services they need to succeed inside and outside the classroom.

-• Recognizing and identifying the signs of distress in self and peers
+• Recognize the signs of distress in self and peers

-• Effective communication techniques to support a peer who shows signs of distress
+• Develop effective communication techniques to support peers in distress

-• Practicing self-reflection and applying strategies to increase resiliency
+• Practice self-reflection and applying strategies to increase resiliency

 Learn more about this 40-minute, interactive training solution at Kognito.com.